 Around 8 am the next day we made our way to the kitchen to find some breakfast and didn’t see him until around 11, he was not an early riser.
 This was crazy, 2 months ago I had no idea private jets even existed before I worked on one and now here I am, as a guest.
 Our flight attendant was tall, around 50 and really friendly.
 Her and I bonded on the 5 hour flight which I thought was cool, but never imagined it would amount to anything.
 She mentioned how she was giving up her job to get back with her husband and move to Seattle after which I told her my story of how I ended up as a passenger on that jet.
 As we departed the plane, she waved goodbye and said we’ll see you in 7 days!!!!

 Our suite had cathedral ceilings, a gym, giant living room, 10 person dining table and 2, very big bedrooms.
-The job was simple, we attended the conference during the day with him, taking notes, running errands, setting up meetings, easy stuff and we never began the day before 10 to 11 am.
+The job was simple, we attended the conference during the day with him, taking notes, running errands, setting up meetings, easy stuff and we never began the day before 10 or 11 am.
 To be honest, after a few days, it was hard to tell what time it was.
 The Venetian hotel painted a good portion of their ceilings with blue skies and white, fluffy clouds so you would swear it was always day time.
 There were so many restaurants, bars and shops to choose from, you never had to leave.
-Plus since it was an Italian themed hotel, you had the option of taking a Gondola ride down the Grand Canal while floating beneath bridges, past cafes and under balconies as your gondolier serenaded you.
+It was an Italian themed hotel equipped with real Gondolas that sailed through the Grand Canal floating beneath bridges, past cafes and under balconies as your gondolier serenaded you.

 One night Froggie needed the suite to himself so he loaned us one of his body guards, a limo and gave us $1000 cash to disappear.
 We left the hotel, had dinner and drinks, saw a topless cabaret and still had a few hundred bucks leftover once we returned to the hotel so each of us took a bill and gambled.
 I was at the craps table, wasted, happy as a clam and yelling ‘mama needs a new pair of shoes’ as I tossed the dice across the table.
 That last part was a bit fuzzy, but I do remember losing every penny and not caring at all.
-There were a lot of other crazy things that happened that week, but I’ll save the good stuff for when I actually get paid to write, lol.
+In this trip and so mant others there are so many crazy things that happened, but I’ll save the good stuff for when I actually get paid to write.

 On the flight home, everyone decided to sleep it off but not me, I had so much energy flowing that I was like a chatty cathy with our flight attendant.
 She and I sat in the back of the plane, sipping wine and talking the whole way back to Florida and just as we were about to land, she gave me an offer I couldn’t refuse.

-The jet company she worked for needed to hire someone to replace her and if I was interested, she would put in a good word for me and see what happened.
+The jet company she worked for in Fort Laudeedale needed to hire someone to replace her and if I was interested, she would put in a good word for me and see what happened.
 Plus, the giant house she rented on a canal had 3 bedrooms and really cheap rent so I could just take over her lease as well.
 Now, I lived in Tampa, the job was in Fort Lauderdale which meant I would need to move across the state on a whim hoping they would give me a shot and what if I was terrible at it and got fired?
 Then I would be stuck in Fort Lauderdale without a job and alone.
-If it didn’t work out, I could always waitress and bartend, besides, this wasn’t the first time I packed up and moved on a moment’s notice.
-There was nothing left for me in Tampa professionally; it had been 5 great years and I made some amazing friends who I’m still in touch with today, but it was time, so I said OK!
+I could always waitress and bartend again, not ideal, but it paid the bills.
+Besides, this wasn’t the first time I packed up and moved on a moment’s notice.
+There was nothing left for me in Tampa professionally; it had been 5 great years and I made some amazing friends who I’m still in touch with today, but it was time for a change, so I said OK!

 I picked up every shift I could at the restaurant and started saying my goodbyes.
 With my friends it was easy, I knew they would visit, but there were 2 special people in my life I knew I would never see again, Ronnie the bum who lived in a shed behind the restaurant and Rose, my elderly neighbor and friend who I took care of.